Setting up a business in France is easy with SeDomicilier.fr

 Choose my address

-registering a foreign company in france
+register a foreign company in France

-How do I register a foreign company in France?
+What are the steps to register a foreign company in France?

 What is a branch?